Lazonby & Kirkoswald railway station

 Lazonby & Kirkoswald is a railway station on the Settle and Carlisle Line, which runs between Carlisle and Leeds via Settle.
-The station, which is situated 15 mi 32 chain south-east of Carlisle, serves the villages of Kirkoswald, Lazonby and Great Salkeld, Eden in Cumbria, England.
+The station, which is situated 15 mi 32 chain south-east of Carlisle, serves the villages of Kirkoswald, Lazonby and Great Salkeld in Cumbria, England.
 It is owned by Network Rail and managed by Northern Trains.

 History

 The station was opened by the Midland Railway on 1 May 1876.
 The station was designed by the Midland Railway company architect John Holloway Sanders.

 Originally named Lazonby, it was renamed Lazonby & Kirkoswald on 22 July 1895.
 It is situated in the centre of Lazonby and, like many other stations on the line, was closed on 4 May 1970 when local passenger services between Skipton and Carlisle were withdrawn.
 The platforms and buildings survived however, and following several years of use by DalesRail excursions it was reopened on a full-time basis in July 1986.
 The old goods shed and yard is now used by a local bakery.

 The southbound platform has a stone shelter and access ramps from the nearby road (so it is fully DDA-compliant).
 On the northbound platform, there is a bus-style waiting shelter.
 There is no ticket machine (though one is planned for the station by the end of 2019 as part of TOC Northern's wider programme of station improvements) or booking office, so tickets have to be bought in advance or on the train.
-Train running information is available via information boards and posters and a telephone helpline (PIS displays are also due to be installed by the end of 2019).
+Train running information is available via information boards and posters, digital information screens and a telephone helpline.